Deploy a Cluster

 Parameters

-The Parameters section displays the core and add-on layers in the cluster profile.
+The Parameters section displays all the layers in the cluster profile.

 Palette clusters parameters